24 Aug

 Private Limited Company (LTD)

-More often than not, a business enthusiast or a group of businessmen would like to set up a limited company, due to limited liability, without having to transfer ownership to the general public.
-You can do this by setting up a private limited company, where the owners are one or a few selected people, decided before the drafting of legal documentation of the company.
-Setting up a private limited company or an LTD Company is not without its advantages, such as creating a stronger brand image, limiting liability and making it easy to create a division of ownership.
+More often than not, a business enthusiast or a group of businessmen would like to set up a Ltd company, due to limited liability, without having to transfer ownership to the general public.
+You can do this by setting up a private limited company, where the owners are one or a few selected people who have decided before the drafting of the company’s legal documentation.
+Setting up a limited company or an LTD Company is not without its advantages, such as creating a stronger brand image, limiting liability, and making it easy to create a division of ownership.

 Public Limited Company (PLC)